She flew from Australia to England for a first date

 Laura reached out right away.

-"Even though I don't know, I'd really miss you," she wrote.
+"Even though I don't know you, I'd really miss you," she wrote.

 A connection was formed.